-2. We will not assign Life Groups (at least not right away)
+2. We will not assign Life Groups.

 3. Life Groups will operate on a six-month schedule.

-Well, there will be two windows throughout the year to start new Life Groups: in April (going through September); or in October (going through March).
+There will be two windows throughout the year to start new Life Groups: in April (going through September); or in October (going through March).
 This means Life Groups will span six months.
 You can stay in the same Life Groups as long as you want, but you are never “stuck in a group.”
 You have the option to start a new Life Group if that makes most sense.

 First, Life Groups are like fingerprints, they each are different.

 Even as we move toward a shared structure to our Life Group meetings, each Life Group is still going to be different — because we as individuals are different and we are at different places in our journey of discipleship.
 So, expect your Life Group to be different from past small groups or accountability huddles you’ve been part of.
 And I think that is something even to celebrate.